zankhanapathak/watson-visual-recognition-app/README.md

-<h4>Step 6 : Create the application flow in Node-REd editor</h4>
+<h4>Step 6 : Create the application flow in Node-RED editor</h4>

-6.1 - Drag and drop the Http node from Input section on the left and also get the http response node form output section.
+6.1) - Drag and drop the Http node from Input section on the left and also get the http response node form output section.

 <img src="images/appflow-step1.png" height="250" width ="700" align="center">

-6.2  - Double click on the http input node to configure the get API as shown below and click 'Ok'
+6.2)  - Double click on the http input node to configure the get API as shown below and click 'Ok'

 <img src="images/appflow-step2.png" height="270" width ="500" align="center">

-6.3  - Double click on http response node and provide name for the node.
+6.3)  - Double click on http response node and provide name for the node.

 <img src="images/appflow-step3.png" height="270" width ="500" align="center">